 Regardless of whether you have a new puppy or an older dog, it's never too late to start teaching your dog life skills.

-What is a life skill?
-The definition we use at Positively, is any skill that helps your dog thrive in the environment because she knows what to do in certain situations with or without being cued.
 Life skills are learned behaviors that you can teach your dog that have a useful function.
 Simple skills like learning to "stand" and "touch" to more advanced ones like "come" and "settle," have real world applications that help dogs cope and builds a common language between you.
-More examples:

 - "Wait" is a valuable skill because it can be used before the front door is opened or before crossing a road, while "come" is a cue that allows your dog to be off-leash and return to you when you call her.